-I had the opportunity to spend time with Ian Charles Stewart – serial-entrepreneur, investor, photographer, Olympic athlete, art enthusiast and most famously co-founder of the leading tech and innovation magazine WIRED.
+I had the opportunity to spend time with Ian Charles Stewart – serial-entrepreneur, investor, photographer, Olympic athlete, art enthusiast and WIRED co-founder - the leading tech and innovation magazine.

 In our conversation we talked about how he’s been learning new skills and approaching new projects, what his decision-making framework looks like and what he learnt about China while living there for ten years.
 Last but not least we talked about how business is transforming due to technology and what old economy players need to incorporate to make the jump on the new wave of the next digital economy.

 “Change is good”, says Ian because he believes that “the world is better off when we go forward with change rather than staying in the same place”.
 Steve Jobs said in his famous commencement speech at Stanford that “death is the best invention of life” because it gets rid of the old and makes place for the new.
 Very similarly, Ian argues that “if anything stays static for too long, it’s one group of people who get good at it and control it”.
 With change, new people can come in and challenge the status quo.
 With change, nobody can have too much power for too long.

 As someone who embraces change and has been at the edge of technological progress - sometimes as observer, sometimes as entrepreneur and investor – Ian knows very well that change is hard.
 Especially for old, established businesses it is hard to succeed in the next economy.
 But regardless of how hard transforming a business towards the next economy might be, hoping that change will pass without severe consequences for one’s business is not a strategy.